Dynam Labs VCU+ Plugin Reference Manual

 Sends a CAN message with the specified ID and data payload.
 Enables communication with other devices on the CAN bus.

 canBus: The physical bus to send the message on.
-(CAN1, CAN2 or CAN3)canID: The identifier of the CAN message.data: The payload, typically a byte array.
+(CAN2 or CAN3 only)canID: The identifier of the CAN message.data: The payload, a byte array of up to 8 bytes.

 Sending commands to external controllers or reporting custom data.